 Traditionally a Zavarka Russian Tea Recipe (заварка) was made using a Russian samovar, which is an early version of a Russian style brass tea kettle.
 Samovar translates to self boil which traditionally the water was heated from coal or charcoal.

-Drinking tea is a very social Russian thing to do.
-You invite people over for tea (чай), and sit, talk and drink tea for hours usually while eating baked sweets (сдобное) with jam.
-Making Russian Tea Zavarka ensures the tea concentrate keeps getting topped up with more kipyatok, so the tea and conversation goes a long way.
+Drinking tea is a very social Russian and Slavic thing to do.
+You invite people over for tea (чай), and sit, talk and drink tea for hours.
+Usually while eating baked sweets сдобное like my Russian Blueberry Pie, or with spoonfuls of jam between sips.
+Making Zavarka ensures the tea concentrate keeps getting topped up with more kipyatok.
+The tea and conversation goes a long way.

 Zavarka Russian Tea Recipe (заварка)